ldev/peeeew-topoflow/README.md

 PS: No need to install anything :-)
 * Relies on D3 javascript library - https://d3js.org/.
 This is being loaded from the d3js CDN.
 * Will soon utilize the excellent graphics from the ecceman's affinity repo for network graphics - https://github.com/ecceman/affinity.
 The vector images we want to use will be included in the javascript directly (drawn by D3 into the SVG object).
-* Relies (... or does it?) on jQuery.
+* Relies (... barely) on jQuery.
 This is being loaded from the jQuery CDN.
+Dependancy will probably be removed later on.

 # Why?